 To learn more about Commemorate and its work, please see the links below:

-Learn about the history of slavery in Irvington: “Our Town and Slavery” by Cathy Sears and Sarah Cox, Volume 20, Issue One, THE ROOST (Winter 2019), published by the Irvington Historical Society.
+Read “Our Town and Slavery” by Cathy Sears and Sarah Cox, Volume 20, Issue One, THE ROOST (Winter 2019), published by the Irvington Historical Society.

 Learn about the Enslaved African Burial Ground that was located on the Buckhout/Jewel farm in Irvington: “Report to Substantiate Enslaved African Burial Ground” by Sarah Cox, Cathy Sears, and Chet Kerr.

-Watch the video presentation, “Our Town & Slavery: Irvington, NY”:
+Explore the video presentation, “Our Town & Slavery: Irvington, NY”:

 Virtually experience the unveiling and dedication of “Yesterday” on June 10, 2023, in a film created and produced by Michael Hanna of Protean Films.